2023-Govtech-Geekout-GDS/documentation/docs/introduction/01-GettingStarted.md

 # 1. Getting Started

-## Launching the development environment
+## Launching the Development Environment

 > 💡 Prerequisite: Do ensure you have [Docker](https://www.docker.com/get-started) installed on your local machine!
 Also, make sure that Docker desktop is running on the background!